Section C.4 Linear Homogeneous Constant Coefficients

 Like Terms.

 Terms are called like terms if they have identical variable parts.
 That is, they differ only by a coefficient.
 Like terms can be combined via addition and subtraction.
-For example, the x2 and e3x terms below are pairs of like terms, which can be combined as follows:
+For example, the and terms below are pairs of like terms, which can be combined as follows:

 Polynomial Factoring Calculator.

-Since erx is never zero, we must have
+Since is never zero, we must have

-which is an n-th order polynomial in r.
+which is an -th order polynomial in

 You have attempted 1 of 1 activities on this page.